om-ashish-soni/om-ashish-soni/README.md

       I am familiar with C++ ( intermediate) , JAVA (oop) ,Python(basic) and Node.js and express.

 ## Work experience :
+      I am Upcoming SDE Intern at MasterCard.

-      I am SDE Intern at Simulas organization , playing role as a backend developer creating and maintaining api
+      I have experience of SDE Intern at Simulas organization , playing role as a backend developer creating and maintaining api

 ## Acheivements :